Did the IRA contribution limits change for 2021?

-A minor is eligible to establish and contribute to an IRA if he or she has reportable earned income.
-See here for more information.
+A minor is eligible to establish an IRA if they have compensation.

 What impact does charitable giving have on IRA distributions?

-This provision allows individuals 70½ or older to make a qualified charitable distribution (QCD) up to $100,000 annually from their traditional IRA, inactive SEP-IRA, or SIMPLE IRA and have the proceeds sent directly to a registered charity.
+Individuals age 70½ or older can make a qualified charitable distribution (QCD) up to $100,000 annually from their traditional IRA, inactive SEP, or SIMPLE IRA and have the proceeds sent directly to a qualified charity.
 A QCD is not subject to income tax, however, the owner does not receive a tax deduction.
 Although, the donation can satisfy an investor’s annual minimum distribution.
-QCD’s do not apply to employer sponsored plans (i.e. 401(k)).
+QCD’s do not apply to employer sponsored retirement plans (i.e., 401(k)).

-What are the eligibility requirements to convert a traditional IRA to a Roth IRA?
+What are the eligibility requirements to convert funds from a traditional IRA to a Roth IRA?

-All individuals, regardless of income or age, are eligible for a Roth conversion.
-For more information on Roth conversions, see our Roth Frequently Asked Questions flyer.
+All individuals, regardless of income or age, are eligible to convert traditional IRA funds to a Roth IRA.

 How do I open a Lord Abbett IRA?

 Complete our IRA application.
 For more information, please contact a retirement specialist at 888-522-2388.

-How do I transfer my former employer’s workplace retirement plan or an IRA to a Lord Abbett IRA?
+How do I transfer my former employer’s workplace retirement plan to a Lord Abbett IRA?